Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Evaluation

 \subsubsection{Key-switching evaluation}

-\NAME achieves 1.90$\times$ and 1.57$\times$ speedups over Cheddar for key-switching with $L=24$ and $L=48$, respectively (see Fig.~\ref{fig:ks-ablation}).
+\NAME achieves 1.90$\times$ and 1.57$\times$ speedups over Cheddar for key-switching with $L=24$ and $L=48$, respectively (see Fig.~\ref{fig:ks-ablation}), where $L=48$ is the maximum number of limbs under our parameter set and $L=24$ is half that value.
 The larger improvement at $L=24$ results from the lower hardware utilization at small $L$, which allows our optimizations to have a greater impact.

 To understand where the gains come from, we break down the optimizations for $L=48$.
 Although we explored additional kernel fusion beyond Cheddar, it resulted in little performance benefit because Cheddar already heavily fuses the key-switching sequence.
 In contrast, our BConv kernel optimization (\S\ref{sec:boot:kernel}) provides an 8\% improvement over Cheddar.
 Using CUDA Graphs nearly eliminates miscellaneous overheads (e.g., kernel launch), which account for 9\% of the execution time.
 Building on this, our multi-polynomial caching optimization yields additional speedups of 1.46$\times$ for stage 1 and 1.36$\times$ for stage 3 of key-switching.
 These results correspond to 70\% and 72\% of the ideal latency predicted from the required global memory traffic in Table~\ref{tab:ks-param} and the peak L2 bandwidth (6TB/s).
 Finally, complementary pipelining further improves latency by 4\%.
+For $L=24$, the miscellaneous portion rises to approximately 20\% due to finer-grained kernels, making CUDA Graph particularly effective and contributing to a larger overall speedup compared to $L=48$.

 We also test the effect of batching for $L=12$, which makes a polynomial small enough to enable batching multiple key-switching sequences.
 Table~\ref{tab:ks-param} lists the maximum memory footprints of stage 1 and stage 3, which are well below the L2 cache capacity for $L=12$.

+To isolate the utilization benefit of batching, we intentionally avoid sharing common data (e.g., key-switching hints and twiddle factors) across batched sequences, even though such sharing would reduce memory traffic.
+As a result, even as the batch size increases, the number of memory transactions per operation remains unchanged.

-Batching improves the amortized key-switching execution time by up to 1.65$\times$ at $L=12$ (see Fig.~\ref{fig:ks-batching}).
+Under this setting, batching improves the amortized key-switching execution time by up to 1.65$\times$ at $L=12$ (see Fig.~\ref{fig:ks-batching}).
 However, once the batched footprint exceeds the L2 cache capacity of 98MB, performance degrades accordingly.